 Alprazolam, also known as Xanax, is one of the most commonly prescribed drugs in the United States.
+How to tell if someone is on Xanax could potentially save their life.
 Unfortunately, it is highly addictive, and even those who have a medical prescription are susceptible to abusing it.

 As with any addiction, Xanax abuse can damage relationships and negatively affect a person’s physical and mental health.
 Recognizing the signs to look out for to tell if someone is on Xanax will make it easier to know if a loved one is struggling with drug abuse.